โš ๏ธ

 A natural or legal person established in the EU, mandated by a non-EU producer to fulfill EPR registration and compliance obligations on the producer's behalf in a specific member state.

 Austria requires an AR for all non-resident producers regardless of volume.
-The Environmental Omnibus proposal would suspend the AR requirement until Jan 1, 2035, not yet formally adopted as of mid-2026.
+The Environmental Omnibus proposal would suspend the AR requirement for EU-established producers until Jan 1, 2035; the EPR provisions were dropped from the Council negotiating mandate on June 24, 2026, so the suspension is stalled and not adopted.

 Mandatory adjustment of EPR fees based on the environmental performance of packaging.
 Member states must ensure PROs apply higher fees to less recyclable, lower-recycled-content packaging and lower fees to more sustainable formats.